bhavana-ms844/Virtual_health_hub/README.md

-# Virtual_health_hub
+# Virtual_health_hub/Personalized-Telemedicine-Platform-for-Remote-Consultations
-Virtual Health Hub is a digital platform that helps in making health services more convenient and efficient for users.
+Virtual Health Hub/Personalized-Telemedicine-Platform-for-Remote-Consultations is a digital platform that helps in making health services more convenient and efficient for users.